 The old coastal path is a narrow path that was once used by patrolling customs officers to prevent smuggling and pirate attacks.
-There is this sentier littoral both at the Mediterranean and at the Atlantic, one could hike therefore once almost completely around France.
+There is this sentier littoral both at the Mediterranean and at the Atlantic, one could hike therefore once almost completely around the french seaside.

 On the Mediterranean coast, the path occasionally continues on the road because in some areas the coastline is no longer open to the public.
 Those who, like us, do not feel like walking on the road, can make great day trips out of the individual sections.

 Today we want to walk the section of the former sentier des douaniers from Roquebrune / Cap Martin towards Monte Carlo / Monaco.
 As we pass a datcha that belonged to Le Corbusier, this part is also called Promenade le Corbusier.

 But before we start, we are hungry.

 As usual, the man and I didn’t leave home in time and now it’s almost too late to get lunch somewhere.
 We don’t want any more baguettes, we had plenty of them recently – unfortunately, we only take a packed lunch exceptionally, because we forget it every time.
 So our first measure is to look for something to eat…